rht-labs/enablement-docs/exercises/5-non-functionals-strike-back/README.md

 _____

 ## 10,000 Ft View
-> This lesson will use the Exerisise 4's Zap Slave and Arachni scanner to improve the pipeline.
+> This lesson will use the Exercise 4's Zap Slave and Arachni scanner to improve the pipeline.
 Linting will be included in the build and code coverage too.

 2. Add a parallel stage after the e2e tests on the front end to run OWASP Zap and Arachni against the deployed apps.